realworldocaml/book/en/objects.md

   objects may react to the same message in different ways.
 * _Subtyping_: if an object `a` has all the functionality of an object `b`, then we may use `a` in any context where `b` is expected.
-* _Inheritance_: the definition of one kind of object can be re-used to produce a new kind of object.
+* _Inheritance_: the definition of one kind of object can be reused to produce a new kind of object.
 This new definition can override some behaviour, but also share code with its parent.
 * _Open recursion_: an object's methods can invoke another method in the same